kgrid/kgrid-site/docs/tutorial/executiveobject.md

-# Use the KO as library
+# Use the KO as dependency

 ## Context of Nashhorn